Secure Order Based Voting Using Distributed Tallying: Distributed tallying

-Let $x_1,\ldots,x_L$ be $L$ secrets in the underlying field $\ZZ_p$ ($L$ is any integer) and assume that the talliers hold $D'$-out-of-$D$ shares in each one of those secrets.
-Then the talliers need to do perform the following computational tasks {\em without} recovering the secrets $x_1,\ldots,x_L$ or learn anything about them: \begin{enumerate} \item If $y=f(x_1,\ldots,x_L)$, where $f$ is some public arithmetic function, compute $D'$-out-of-$D$ shares in $y$. \item If $y=1_{x_1<x_2}$ is the bit that equals 1 if $x_1<x_2$ and 0 otherwise\footnote{Hereinafter, for any predicate $\Pi$, we let $1_{ \Pi }$ denote the binary variable that equals 1 if and only if the predicate $\Pi$ holds.}, compute $D'$-out-of-$D$ shares in $y$. \item If $p>2N$ ($N$ is the number of voters) and $x_1 \in [-N,N]$, compute $D'$-out-of-$D$ shares in the bit $1_{x_1>0}$. \item If $p>2N$ and $x_1 \in [-N,N]$, compute $D'$-out-of-$D$ shares in the bit $1_{x_1=0}$. \end{enumerate} In the next subsections, we describe sub-protocols of secure multiparty computation (MPC)~\citep{yao} for performing those computations.
+Let $x_1,\ldots,x_L$ be $L$ secrets in the underlying field $\ZZ_p$ ($L$ is any integer) and assume that the talliers hold $D'$-out-of-$D$ shares of each of those secrets.
+Then the talliers can perform the following computational tasks {\em without} recovering the secrets $x_1,\ldots,x_L$ or learning anything about them: \begin{enumerate} \item \textbf{Evaluating arithmetic functions.} If $y=f(x_1,\ldots,x_L)$, where $f$ is some public arithmetic function, compute $D'$-out-of-$D$ shares of $y$. \item \textbf{Secure comparisons.} If $y=1_{x_1<x_2}$ is the bit that equals 1 if $x_1<x_2$ and 0 otherwise\footnote{ For any predicate $\Pi$, we denote by $1_{ \Pi }$ the bit that equals 1 if and only if (iff hereinafter) the predicate $\Pi$ holds.}, compute $D'$-out-of-$D$ shares of $y$. \item \textbf{Testing positivity.} If $p>2N$ (where $N$ is the number of voters) and $x_1 \in [-N,N]$, compute $D'$-out-of-$D$ shares of the bit $1_{x_1>0}$. \item \textbf{Testing equality to zero.} If $p>2N$ and $x_1 \in [-N,N]$, compute $D'$-out-of-$D$ shares of the bit $1_{x_1=0}$. \end{enumerate}